-- 161. Plaintiffs incorporate the preceding paragraphs as alleged above. - 162.
-This Claim is brought by all Representative Plaintiffs on behalf of themselves and the Class they represent. - overwhelmingly male managers to distribute business opportunities, determine levels of professional support, evaluate employee performance, set compensation, and select individuals for promotion, and determine other terms and conditions of employment have an adverse impact on female Associates, Vice Presidents, and Managing Directors in violation of Title VII and are not, and cannot be, justified by business necessity.
-Even if such system and/or policies could be justified by business necessity, less discriminatory alternatives exist and would equally serve any alleged necessity. - 164.
-Goldman Sachs' company-wide policies, patterns, and/or practices of determining compensation and eligibility for promotion based on subjective criteria applied by predominantly male reviewers also have an adverse impact on female Associates, Vice Presidents, and Managing Directors in violation of Title VII and are not, and cannot be, justified by business necessity.
-Even if such system and/or policies could be justified by business necessity, less discriminatory alternatives exist and would equally serve any alleged necessity.

-- 165. Goldman Sachs has maintained these discriminatory policies, patterns, and/or practices both within and outside the liability period in this case. - 166.
-Goldman Sachs has set and/or maintained these discriminatory policies, patterns, and/or practices during the liability period within the City of New York and the discriminatory policies, patterns, and/or practices have had a discriminatory impact on female employees of Goldman Sachs within the City of New York. - 167.
-As a direct result of Goldman Sachs' discriminatory policies and/or practices as described above, Plaintiffs and the Class have suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 168.
-The foregoing conduct constitutes illegal discrimination prohibited by the Administrative Code of the City of New York § 8-107 et seq. - 169.
+- 170. Plaintiffs incorporate the preceding paragraphs as alleged above. - 171.
+This Claim is brought by all Representative Plaintiffs on behalf of themselves and the Class they represent.
+Plaintiffs have timely filed charges with the EEOC and have thus exhausted their administrative remedies. - 172.
+Goldman Sachs's reliance on illegitimate and unvalidated systems and criteria to distribute business opportunities, determine levels of professional support, evaluate employee performance, set compensation, and select individuals for promotion, and determine other terms and conditions of employment have an adverse impact on female Associates and Vice Presidents in violation of Title VII and are not, and cannot be, justified by business necessity.
+Even if such system and/or policies could be justified by business necessity, less discriminatory alternatives exist and would equally serve any alleged necessity. - 173.
+Goldman Sachs has maintained these discriminatory policies, patterns, and/or practices both within and outside the liability period in this case, and the discriminatory policies, patterns, and/or practices have had a discriminatory impact on female employees of Goldman Sachs within the City of New York. - 174.
+As a direct result of Goldman Sachs's discriminatory policies and/or practices as described above, Plaintiffs and the Class have suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 175.
+The foregoing policies, patterns, and/or practices have an unlawful disparate impact on women in violation of the Administrative Code of the City of New York § 8-107 et seq.

+176. Plaintiffs request relief as hereinafter described.

+FIFTH CLAIM FOR RELIEF

+Retaliation

+(Title VII of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000e et seq.)
+(On Behalf of Plaintiffs Chen-Oster, Orlich, and Gamba Individually)

+- 177. Plaintiffs incorporate the preceding paragraphs as alleged above. - 178.
+This Claim is brought by Plaintiffs Chen-Oster, Orlich, and Gamba individually.
+Plaintiffs have timely filed charges with the EEOC alleging retaliation claims and have thus exhausted their administrative remedies. - 179.
+Plaintiffs engaged in protected activities, including making internal complaints of unlawful discrimination and filing charges with the EEOC and NYCCHR complaining of Goldman Sachs's discriminatory policies and practices. - 180.
+Goldman Sachs took adverse actions against the Plaintiffs with the purpose of retaliating against them because of their participation in protected activities, and Plaintiffs suffered damages as a result of that conduct. - 181.
 Plaintiffs request relief as hereinafter described.

-FIFTH CLAIM FOR RELIEF Retaliation (Title VII of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000e et seq.)
-(On Behalf of All Plaintiffs Individually)

-- 170. Plaintiffs incorporate the preceding paragraphs as alleged above. - 171.
-This Claim is brought by Plaintiffs Chen-Oster, Parisi, and Orlich individually.
-Plaintiffs have timely filed charges with the EEOC alleging retaliation claims and have thus exhausted their administrative remedies. - 172.
-Plaintiffs engaged in protected activities, including making internal complaints of unlawful discrimination and filing charges with the EEOC and NYSDHR complaining of Goldman Sachs' discriminatory policies and practices. - 173.
-Goldman Sachs took adverse actions against the Plaintiffs with the purpose of retaliating against them because of their participation in protected activities, and Plaintiffs suffered damages as a result of that conduct.

-174. Plaintiffs request relief as hereinafter described.